 Let us help you plan your day at SFMOMA with these don’t-miss highlights.
-Start your visit with the remarkable new works in SOFT POWER on Floors 4 and 7.
+Start your visit with the remarkable images and portraits by photographer Dawoud Bey on Floor 3.
 Step outside to enjoy the abundant greenery of our famous Living Wall, then work your way downstairs to the Roberts Family Gallery and take in the vibrant digital mural by JR. Relax and reflect at one of our artisanal eateries, and stop by the store for a quick browse before you go!

 From family-friendly California-fusion fare at Cafe 5 to Michelin-star dining at In Situ, there are options for anyone looking to fuel up during their visit.
 In the mood for something lighter?
 Sightglass has two locations now featuring tasty and Instagram-worthy coffee creations and treats—on Floor 3 and in our free public space (museum admission is not required).